mattidell/MavensMate/README.md

 }
 ```

+For more information on mm's capabilities, head over to the [README][mmreadme]

 ### What is mmserver?

 `mmserver` is a local http server that the out of box MavensMate UI uses to interact with the `mm` tool.
 The OOB MavensMate UI is written in HTML/CSS/JS, so to maintain a solid user experience, it makes Ajax calls to a local web server which in turns makes all the terminal calls to `mm`.
 If you're writing a MavensMate plugin, your UI can use `mmserver` or you can simply call `mm` directly from your plugin's UI.